 Using a coyote trap

 If prevention failed or if you are already dealing with coyotes in your yard during the night, it’s time for you to set a coyote trap, and there are several ways to effectively and safely trap a coyote without harming it or yourself during the process.

 A humane way to catch one of these animals is with a collar capture device, which will immobilize it without harming it in the way a coil spring trap might; other options you have include humane predator control lights which are non-toxic solar powered lights or a large, heavy duty cage.

 Just remember that before using them, you should read up on the trapping regulations for your state to determine which traps are legal in your area.

-An important part of this process in the coyote trapping set you use; these can vary from trap to trap, and it’s likely you won’t find two identical settings, but these are the key to getting a coyote caught.
-An effective trapping set is the dirt hole, which consists of digging a small hole in the ground similar to those built by small birds and rodents, and placing the trap inside, along with bait to lure the coyote in.
+An important part of this process in the coyote trapping set you use; these can vary from trap to trap, and, likely, you won’t find two identical settings, but these are the key to getting a coyote caught.
+An effective trapping set is the dirt hole, which consists of digging a small hole in the ground similar to those built by small birds and rodents and placing the trap inside, along with bait to lure the coyote in.

 Other coyote trapping sets include a scent post, which involves setting bait near the trap with the help of a stake, and a flat set, which is similar to the dirt hole, except with this one you don’t have to dig a hole in the ground.
 Once you’ve chosen your trap and setting, you can get to work and finally get rid of these pestering animals.